Family Law

 It is not usually arranged as part of the divorce settlement, as the courts have limited power over maintenance or support, other than to incorporate the details of an existing agreement into an order.
 However, the courts will want to ensure that adequate arrangements have been made for the upbringing and welfare of the child.

-Read on for more information about how child support arrangements are calculated and appealed.
 If you’d like to speak to a member of our team about a child dispute, visit our dedicated service page, or give us a call on 0800 083 0815.

 How the Child Maintenance Service works